 2) Prioritization of areas for disbursements from the Trust Fund.

 3) Other matters that arise in the course of implementing the Act relating to technical and/or policy issues.

 The Advisory Committee will not address litigation issues, internal agency operational procedures, or specific spill/site matters.

-Size - The Advisory Committee is composed of 11 members, appointed by the Commissioner for a term of two years.
+Size - The Advisory Committee is composed of 9 - 11 members.
 Committee members and organizations have been selected to represent a wide rage of governmental and private maritime interests with the goal to maximize attendance and participation.

-Meetings - An initial series of set-up meetings are proposed, followed by quarterly meetings for at least the first two years, to be held in various locations along the Massachusetts coastline.
+Meetings - MassDEP hosts an annual meeting of the Advisory Committee in various locations along the Massachusetts coastline.
 There will be no quorum requirements.
 In addition to invited committee members, the meetings will be open to all members of the public.